 40 Blackfriars Road, SE1 8PB

 As far as rooftop in London go, The Hoxton's is pretty high up on our list of the most scenic.
-The space offers a pretty, well, pretty view of London and it hardly hurts that it's now also home to Seabird: a seafood restaurant that's set to be the sexy date night it-spot for at least a good few years.
-That is, of course, until the next hot, young thing comes along.
+The space offers a pretty, well, pretty view of London and it hardly hurts that it's now also home to Seabird: a seafood restaurant that's a sexy date night jackpot.
 Love birds should opt for the Basque stew.
 Designed for two to share, that dish is strewn with a generous amount of clams, mussels, red snapper, and prawns.
 If hearty stews don't get you randy, you can always rely on Seabird for providing ample aphrodisiac potential with London's longest oyster list.
 Is there really a need for a restaurant to have 16 different types of oyster?
 We're not sure, but Seabird is determined as hell to bat for the bivalve.
 We've gone about romantic twosomes in this entry so far but even if you're dining at the Seabird alone (a highly enjoyable experience in and of itself), it's hard to go wrong with the octopus in a brioche roll.
 Especially when its slathered in a very undate-friendly sobrasada aioli.

 77 Dean Street, W1D 3SH